shuliu2017/PyTorchWrapper/README.md

 ## Team

 LYL is an independent research and development team made up of PhDs in computer science, statistics, and physics.
-We are dedicated to creating innovative applications and conducting cutting-edge research to simplify daily life and enhance overall well-being.
-With a passion for leveraging technology to develop practical solutions, we aim to make life more convenient and enjoyable.
+We are dedicated to creating innovative applications and conducting cutting-edge research to simplify daily life and make life more enjoyable.

 ## License